 These are only a few of the requirements for you to enjoy the MSP supplemental benefits.
 If not, then expect to pay out-of-pocket expenses to receive these treatments.
 For a full list of supplementary coverage details, visit this page.

 The Longer List of Services MSP Doesn't Cover

 MSP won't cover anything that's not considered medically-required.
 That means cosmetic procedures are out of the picture.

-Almost all other dental services (except for those mentioned above) aren’t also covered.
-The same goes true for routine eye exams for MSP holders aged 19 to 64.
+Almost all other dental services (except for those mentioned above) aren't also covered.
+The same is true for routine eye exams for MSP holders aged 19 to 64.

-It also doesn’t help pay for the costs of health appliances like hearing aids and eyeglasses.
+It also doesn't help pay for the costs of things like hearing aids or eyeglasses.
 Neither does it cover the costs of purchasing prescription drugs.
-FYI, medications cost each Canadian a whopping $1,086 per year.

 Services like physical examinations and CT scans are coverage exclusions too.
 In fact, any preventive service without medical effectiveness proof are also excluded.

-Services provided by psychologists and counselors also don’t make the cut.
-That’s not good news to the 12% of B.C.’s population suffering from anxiety disorders.
+Services provided by psychologists and counselors also don't make the cut.
+That's not good news to the now 17% of people in BC suffering from some kind of mental disorders.
 Or the 21.3% in total who have either depression or anxiety (or even both).